flame-engine/flame/doc/camera_and_viewport.md

-When using `BaseGame`, the operations performed by the viewport are done automatically to every render operation, and the `size` property in the game, instead of the logical widget size, becomes the size as seen through the viewport.
+When using `BaseGame`, the operations performed by the viewport are done automatically to every render operation, and the `size` property in the game, instead of the logical widget size, becomes the size as seen through the viewport together with the zoom of the camera.
 If for some reason you need to access the original real logical pixel size, you can use `canvasSize`.
 For a more in depth description on what each Viewport does and how it operates, check the documentation on its class.

 ## Camera